PioniaPHP-project/pionia-docs/content/docs/documentation/operations/caching.md

   noindex: false
 ---

-This guide is for DeskFlow developers who need **application-level caching** — Moonlight APIs use POST for reads, so HTTP caches do not help; cache expensive `task.list` results in Redis or filesystem instead.
+This guide is for Pionia Shop developers who need **application-level caching** — Moonlight APIs use POST for reads, so HTTP caches do not help; cache expensive `product.list` results in Redis or filesystem instead.

 ## What you will learn

 - How to pick a cache store in `environment/settings.ini`
 - How to read and write keys from services with `app()->cacheInstance()`
-- When `GenericService` list/retrieve TTL applies to DeskFlow endpoints
+- When `GenericService` list/retrieve TTL applies to Pionia Shop endpoints

 {{< prerequisites >}}
-- [Generic services](/documentation/building-api/generic-services/) — DeskFlow `task` service patterns
+- [Generic services](/documentation/building-api/generic-services/) — Pionia Shop `task` service patterns
 - [Commands](/documentation/operations/commands/) — `cache:clear`, `cache:prune`
 {{< /prerequisites >}}